Southeast Asia or South America? Copywriter Designs Life as Digital Nomad

 Ironically, Christy was a health coach on the side, but lived the kind of life she advised clients against: full of too much stress, too many takeout meals, and too little time for exercise.

-Looking for ways to grow her coaching business, she invested in The Accelerated Program for Six-Figure Copywriting from American Writers and Artists Inc. (AWAI) to learn how to craft compelling marketing promotions.
+Looking for ways to grow her coaching business, she invested in The Accelerated Program for Six-Figure Copywriting from American Writers & Artists Institute (AWAI) to learn how to craft compelling marketing promotions.
 Along the way, she discovered a love for direct-response copywriting.

 In the years following, she remained in full-time marketing jobs but started, slowly, writing on the side.
 She answered online copywriting ads, received referrals from friends, and wrote “Copy Challenges,” where she would show a prospective client an example of her skills with a small writing sample.